ucl-casa-ce/Stellar-Unicorn-MQTT-Scroller/README.md

 Copy all the files to your Stellar Unicon using Thonny - edit config.py to add your Wifi and MQTT broker credentials.

+The Case

+Three files are provided to laser cut:

+1) The laser cut front as pictured with Etching (THE: Time, Headlines, Environmental)
+2) The laser cut front, minus text
+3) Front cut for the clear acrylic

 Created as part of work at the Connected Environments Group at the Centre for Advanced Spatial Analysis, University College London.